predictiveworks/cdap-spark/works-ml/docs/MLPPredictor-sparkcompute.md

 # Multi-Layer Perceptron Predictor

 ## Description
-This machine learning plugin represents the prediction stage
+This machine learning plugin represents the prediction stage that leverages a trained Apache Spark ML "Multi-Layer Perceptron classification model".

 ## Configuration
 **Reference Name**: Name used to uniquely identify this plugin for lineage, annotating metadata, etc.